Skip navigation

 X-linked congenital stationary night blindness

-More than 50 mutations in the NYX gene have been identified in people with X-linked congenital stationary night blindness.
-Mutations in this gene are responsible for the complete form of the disorder, which is characterized by difficulty seeing in low light (night blindness), loss of sharpness (reduced acuity), severe nearsightedness (high myopia), involuntary movements of the eyes (nystagmus), and eyes that do not look in the same direction (strabismus).
+Variants (also called mutations) in the NYX gene have been identified in people with X-linked congenital stationary night blindness.
+NYX gene variants are responsible for the complete form of the disorder, which is characterized by difficulty seeing in low light (night blindness), loss of sharpness (reduced visual acuity), severe nearsightedness (high myopia), involuntary movements of the eyes (nystagmus), and eyes that do not look in the same direction (strabismus).

 More About This Health Condition